TheRealFlorita/LoudGain/README.md

 ## CHANGELOG

 **2025-03-08** forked from https://github.com/ghedo/loudgain.git.
   * Includes all code changes from https://github.com/Moonbase59/loudgain.git up to version v0.6.8 (march 2025).
-I did not fork directly from this this repository because of its size (due to including static builds in commits).
+I did not fork directly from this repository because of its size (due to including static builds in commits).
   * Applied a major refactor/rewrite of the above code.
   * Added Windows compatibility.
   * Added multi-threading support.
+  * If the correct ReplayGain tags are already present, the program doesn't overwrite the file after scanning.
   * Subfolders can now be included in the scan.

 ## GETTING STARTED